 Divorce is the complete and total dissolution of a marriage that existed between the spouses.
 Therefore once it is granted the couple is no longer deemed to be married in the eyes of the law and thus is able to remarry.
-Divorce in Malta has always been a very vastly debated topic mostly because of the Catholic Church’s influences on the Maltese islands and its inhabitant’s beliefs.
+Divorce in Malta has always been a very vastly debated topic mostly because of the Catholic Church’s influences on the Maltese islands and its inhabitant’s beliefs that discouraged attempts of to introduce a divorce law.

 The church is very much against divorce and because of this until recently it was not possible to obtain a divorce in Malta.
 Nationalist MP Jeffrey Pullicino Orlando in July 2010 presented the historic private member’s bill for the introduction of the basic right of divorce.
 After a referendum in May 2011 the Divorce law became legal giving people a new opportunity of life in the new relationships they have built, allowing them to take the responsible way forward to regularize their position if they wish to do so.